Octelly/tips.octelly.lol/docs/guides/arch-linux-install.md

 !!! info

-    I recommend you read through the guide at least once before doing anything else.
+    I recommend you read through the whole guide at least once before doing anything else.

 ## Obtaining an installation medium

 I highly recommend that you use [SystemRescue][systemrescue-download] over the official [ArchISO][archlinux-download] as it provides a basic desktop environment which signifficantly simplifies the installation process.
 This guide will assume that you're using SystemRescue, however you're free to follow along with either.

 After downloading either of the two you need to flash them on a storage device, preferably a flash drive.
-You can use [dd](/software/image-flashing/#dd), but if you're not comfortable with tools where a simple mistake can wipe your data, I'd recommend something like [Balena Etcher](/software/image-flashing/#balena-etcher)
+For this you'll need an [image flasher](/software/image-flashing).
+[Balena Etcher](/software/image-flashing/#balena-etcher) should do just fine for most people.

 ## Booting into the installation medium

 ??? warning "Installing on the same device?"

-    If you're not familiar with the installation process, please make sure you can follow the guide even while often if your device isn't hardwired to the internet.
+    If you're not familiar with the installation process, please make sure you can follow the guide even while offline if your device isn't hardwired to the internet.
 You can open the guide on your phone.
-Also consider reading this chapter before continuing.
+Also, consider reading this chapter in its entirety before continuing.

 Once you have your flash drive ready, plug it into the target system and power it on.
 You'll need to get to the boot or firmware menu.
 What follows are some tips on how to get there.